anywaydense/QubesEphemerize/README.md

 patching of dispvm.py) and by patching /init of initramfs of the pvh kernel so that all data writes are routed to xvdc using dmapper.
 This routing is already partially accomplished in qubes by mapping all writes to xvda to dmroot when vm:root rw is set to False.
-The patch now routes in addition all writes to xvdb to dmhome and seamlessly relabels in fstab xvdb to dmhome, before /sbin/init is initialized; since xvda is already ephemeral this is of no consequence to the user.
+The patch now routes in addition all writes to xvdb to dmhome and seamlessly relabels in fstab xvdb to dmhome, before /sbin/init is initialized.
 The fact that xvda and xvdb are set to be readonly and only xvdc is writeable and ephemerally encrypted ensures that no data escape is possible.

 ### Step 1.